We recognise the importance of supporting family, carers and support networks when a participant dies.

 Links for further help

-This is a difficult time.
+We understand this is a difficult time.
 Remember to take care of yourself and look after your mental and physical health.

 To access confidential counselling services 24 hours, 7 days a week, call: